- The Crypto Fire

 Recording and securely storing the seed phrase provided during setup.

 For instance, if a userās computer is compromised, their Ledger device ensures that private keys never interact with the online environment, protecting funds even during a hacking attempt.
+Thatās the core advantage of cold wallets over hot wallets.
 Cold wallets are recommended for those holding significant amounts of cryptocurrency or planning long-term storage.

 IV.
 What Is a Seed Phrase?